bnchiang96/xiaohongshu-importer/README.md

 ## Troubleshooting

 - **"No valid Xiaohongshu URL found in the text"**:
-	- Ensure you’ve pasted a valid Xiaohongshu share link or text containing a URL (e.g., `http://xhslink.com/a/...`).
+	- Ensure you’ve pasted a valid Xiaohongshu share link or text containing a URL (e.g., `http://xhslink.com/a/...` or the new format).
 - **"Failed to import note"**:
 	- Check your internet connection and ensure the URL is accessible.
 	- Verify that the note is public and not restricted.